Sign up to the Brew Mart newsletter for the latest news, offers & more

 The term hard cider is used to differentiate cider making which, has been fermented and is an alcoholic drink instead of fruit that has just been pressed and is pure fruit juice.
 By yeasts very nature, all yeasts start fermentation, which creates an alcoholic beverage, and in this category, it can be called hard cider.

 All cider is Sparkling.
 However, some can be more sparkling than others, and this is achieved by using a yeast for sparkling cider making, such as GV3 or EC1118 or Young's dry cider yeast.
-The latter two contain a bayanus yeast strain which is particularly good for apple cider making yeast.
+The latter two contain a bayanus yeast strain which is particularly good for an apple cider making yeast.

 We then have a choice depending on your tastes of sweet or dry cider yeast.
 Both of them are fine, and you can not say which is the better yeast for sweet or dry cider making as it all comes down to individual taste in the end.